brownadam/OnlinePortfolio_Template/ReadMe.txt

 Your about me page MUST be your index.html that file is 100% needed in order to successfully push to GitHub (aka DO NOT CHANGE THAT FILE NAME).
-I have also set-up demo pages for other content that is required as well as a CSS and JavaScript Page.  change
+I have also set-up demo pages for other content that is required as well as a CSS and JavaScript Page.  edits

 Those two must stay as the generic name as well to integrate with github properly.